 By having a 24-hour register, separate dual-time hand and rotating 24-hour bezel, it's possible to monitor time in three different time zones.
 Or for a home time, destination time and Universal Coordinated Time (UTC), the world aviation time standard.

 Related to dual-time watches are so-called 'world timer' watches that simultaneously show time in some or all of the world's time zones – usually identified by a display of exotic city names that represent the time zones.
-As an aside, fascinating article in the online Financial Times analysed the places used to represent the different time zones on 25 different World time watches from 1951 until the present (World time watches tell a story of wealth and power – www.ft.com, June 2, 2016) and found significant differences in the places mentioned between 1951 and 1971 and those mentioned between 2005 and 2016.
-Although a handful of cities (London, Tokyo, Sydney, New York and Rio de Janeiro) maintained their place, many others changed – something the FT interpreted as reflecting changing concentrations of wealth and power around the world.
+As an aside, a fascinating article in the online Financial Times analyzed the places used to represent the different time zones on 25 different World time watches from 1951 until the present (World time watches tell a story of wealth and power – www.ft.com, June 2, 2016) and found significant differences in the places mentioned between 1951 and 1971 and those mentioned between 2005 and 2016.
+Although a handful of cities (London, Tokyo, Sydney, New York, and Rio de Janeiro) maintained their place, many others changed – something the FT interpreted as reflecting changing concentrations of wealth and power around the world.

 Worldtimer functionality is often included with chronographs.
 For example, at the very affordable end (sub-$350) is a watch such as the quartz-powered Junkers Worldtimer Chronograph Watch 6892-5.
-At the other extreme, Patek Phillipe's 5930G World Time Chronograph will put the best part of $75,000 on a (very well paid) pilot's credit card!
+At the other extreme, Patek Phillipe's 5930G World Time Chronograph will put the best part of $75,000 on a (very well-paid) pilot's credit card!

 As mentioned above, world timer watches such as the Breitling Transocean Chronograph Unitime are characterised by having city names circumferentially, radially around the dial, or on a sub-dial.
-They may be manually operated (as on the highly affordable, but non-chronograph, Seiko J Springs World Time), or work through sophisticated mechanical integration with the rest of the movement on more expensive watches.
+They may be manually operated (as on the highly affordable but non-chronograph Seiko J Springs World Time) or work through sophisticated mechanical integration with the rest of the movement on more expensive watches.